T–V distinction: German

-In German, du is only used as an informal pronoun.
+In German, Du is only used as an informal pronoun.
 It is only addressed to persons that one knows well, like family members and friends.
 It is also most commonly used among peers as a sign of equality, especially among young people.
 In formal situations with strangers and acquaintances, Sie is used instead.
-"Ihr" is also used as in formal situations; this was once the abundant usage, but it has largely fallen out of use.
+"Ihr" was also used in formal situations; this was once the abundant usage, but it has completely fallen out of use.
 In the plural form, "ihr" is used as the "T" pronoun and "Sie" is used as the "V" pronoun; "Ihr" and "Sie" are capitalized when they are used as the "V" pronoun.

 Scandinavian languages

-A T–V distinction was widespread in the North Germanic languages but its use began rapidly declining in the second half of the 20th century, coinciding with the 1960s youth rebellion.
-The V variant has in practice completely disappeared from regular speech in Swedish, Norwegian and Icelandic.
+A T–V distinction was once widespread in the North Germanic languages but its use began rapidly declining in the second half of the 20th century, coinciding with the 1960s youth rebellion.
+The V variant has in practice completely disappeared from regular speech in Swedish spoken in Sweden, Norwegian and Icelandic.
+In Faroese and Finland Swedish, however, it is still occasionally used.

-The use of the V variant in Danish has declined, but not disappeared.
+The use of the V variant in Danish has declined dramatically, but as of 2023 not completely disappeared.
 In Danish the T variant is "du" and the V variant is a capitalized "De".

 Swedish both had a V-variant of "you" and an even more formal manner of addressing people, which was to address them in the third person ("Could I ask Mr. Johnson to...").